-Zachary Levi is born for this part, showcasing his effortless goofiness, charm, and comedic timing.
+Zachary Levi holds is own as the titular character, showcasing his goofiness, charm, and comedic timing.
 Levi and Angel have a great rapport with Jack Dylan Glazer’s Freddie Freeman, who provides an amusing frenetic energy and enthusiasm.
 The fast-talking Glazer completely holds his own against Levi, with Billy and Freddie’s friendship easily being the heart of the film.
 Through their wide eyes, you really do feel the thrill of discovering superpowers, and the subsequent responsibilities.
 The film takes advantage of the fact that audiences are so used to following an experienced, adult hero, by shifting to a teenager’s perspective.
 The pair’s initial exploitation of Shazam’s powers is entertainingly reckless, yet understandably expected from kids.
 And yet, the movie doesn’t get lost in the fun and action; it still manages to tell a character story.
 While he doesn’t really deserve the Shazam moniker till the very end of the film, Billy’s evolving relationships with others is handled thoughtfully, making his arc towards accepting responsibility and his new family emotionally satisfying.

 All the other members of the Vasquez’ foster family are endearing and amusing too.
 The whole cast has great chemistry, and the family’s interactions provide some of the film’s best moments, both comically and emotionally.
 The importance of family is weaved through the story in a sincere, heartfelt way, making viewers really invested in these kids.
 Even if some of the kids aren’t give as much to do, they each have clear, enjoyable personalities.